 - Creating better connections between Watford and Croxley Green, with new routes to Watford General Hospital, Croxley Green Business Park and other Industrial Estates, which would increase access to employment opportunities for local people

 - Providing access for Metropolitan line passengers to West Coast mainline National Rail links from Watford Junction station

-If you have any questions about the scheme, please refer to London Underground using the following contact details:
+If you have any questions about the former Metropolitan Line Extension scheme, please refer to Transport for London (known as 'TfL', or London Underground) using the following contact details: